Medically reviewed by Dr Sam Kovac BVSc (Merit) – The Lions Den Cat Hotel

 Apple cider vinegar for feline acne

-I have been unable to find any valid data to back this up the effectiveness of apple cider vinegar to treat feline acne.
+I have been unable to find any credible research to back this up the effectiveness of apple cider vinegar to treat feline acne.
 If you are considering using apple cider vinegar on your cat, speak to your veterinarian first.

 Is feline acne dangerous?